keyboardDrummer/Miksilo/README.md

 2. Call 'sbt run' in the project root

 ### Contributions
 There's an infinite amount of work to be done for Blender, so contributions are very welcome.
-There are many different topics to work on, some suitable for an Bachelor's or Master's thesis.
+There are many different topics to work on, some suitable for a Bachelor's or Master's thesis.

 Some examples of cool features:
 - Parser combinators that allow defining indentation sensitive grammars, such as those of Python and Haskell.